MoonPoet/xaprb-src/content/blog/2008/kickfire-stream-processing-sql-queries.md

 In the best case, this works okay.
 Not always---for example, the Pentium 4 has a very long pipeline, so the cost of a wrong branch prediction is very high.
 Another case is when you simply need a lot of data, such as tens of gigabytes.
 Suppose for your 10GB operation, you're only going to look at each byte once (a common occurrence in data warehousing queries).
 This renders your caches useless, because caches work on the principle that you're likely to look at recently accessed data again soon.

-In these cases, the speed of the computation is constrained by the <a href="http://en.wikipedia.org/wiki/Von\_Neumann\_architecture">Von Neumann bottleneck</a>: the inefficient fetch-compute-wait cycle of constantly going to the memory (or disk) for more data, a teeny bit at a time.
+In these cases, the speed of the computation is constrained by the [Von Neumann bottleneck](http://en.wikipedia.org/wiki/Von\_Neumann\_architecture): the inefficient fetch-compute-wait cycle of constantly going to the memory (or disk) for more data, a teeny bit at a time.
 Remember, even in-memory data is very slow compared to data that's in the registers.
 Having a lot of fast memory is not a **solution** to the Von Neumann bottleneck.
 It's a **workaround** to reduce the cost.

 ### Kickfire's architecture